godotengine/godot-docs/classes/class_editorsettings.rst

 - :ref:`PoolStringArray<class_PoolStringArray>` **get_recent_dirs** **(** **)** const

-Gets the list of recently visited folders in the file dialog for this project.
+Returns the list of recently visited folders in the file dialog for this project.

 ----

 .. _class_EditorSettings_method_get_setting:

 - :ref:`Variant<class_Variant>` **get_setting** **(** :ref:`String<class_String>` name **)** const

+Returns the value of the setting specified by ``name``.
+This is equivalent to using :ref:`Object.get<class_Object_method_get>` on the EditorSettings instance.

 ----